 The ‘value’ of the UTM codes CAN change.
-It can be whatever way you wish.
+It’s whatever name you wish.
 For example, if you use ‘utm_source’, you can add ‘facebook’ as a value.
 In the end, the UTM code is utm_source=facebook.
 This parameter is added to the end of the campaign URL.

 Go to Acquisition > All Traffic > Source / Medium

-The UTM parameters become Dimensions in Google Analytics.
+The UTM codes become Dimensions in Google Analytics.

 If you use all the UTM tags to your campaign URL, all five Dimensions populate.

 Add the appropriate ‘Secondary dimension’ depending on your needs.
 You should see a button to add a second dimension.
 You can search either ‘Source ‘, ‘Medium’, ‘Campaign’, ‘Keyword’, or ‘Ad Content’.
 Or you click the tabs for ‘Primary Dimension.